-Taffy candy is one of those sweet treats that evokes pleasant memories -- of carefree childhood and seashore boardwalk vacations in the summer.
+Taffy candy is one of those sweet treats that evokes pleasant memories—of carefree childhood and seashore boardwalk vacations in the summer.
 Enjoy those memories year-round with this taffy candy recipe made with granulated or brown sugar.

 Note that a candy thermometer is required for this recipe.

-Mix all ingredients except milk in heavy saucepan over low heat.
+Mix all ingredients except milk in a heavy saucepan over low heat.
 Stir often until sugar is completely dissolved.
 Increase heat and bring mixture to boiling.
 Slowly add the evaporated milk in a thin stream so boiling does not stop.